sunfishcode/basic-text/docs/NFC.md

 Unicode was updated to use a different appearance, and newer fonts seem to use it, and this seems to be a satisfactory solution.

-### Greek Ano Teleia (U+0387)
+### Greek Ano Teleia (U+387)

-Unicode canonicalizes the Greek Ano Teleia (U+0387) into Middle Dot (U+00B7), which doesn't preserve its appearance and creates problems with parsing because U+00B7 is often considered an identifier character (middle dot is used as such in languages such as Catalan), while the Greek actual ano teleia is considered punctuation.
+Unicode canonicalizes the Greek Ano Teleia (U+387) into Middle Dot (U+B7), which doesn't preserve its appearance and creates problems with parsing because the Greek actual ano teleia is considered punctuation, however Middle Dot is considered an identifier character (reflecting its usage in Catalan, for example).
 See the following links for details:

  - http://archives.miloush.net/michkap/archive/2011/05/20/10166588.html
  - https://op111.net/2008/03/17/linux-greek-punctuation-ano-teleia/

-U+0387 was added, along with the canonical decomposition to U+00B7, in Unicode 3.1, published in March 2001.

-This issue [may not be Unicode-specific].

-According to (English) Wikipedia, this character is [infrequently encountered].

-Greek Wikipedia seems to use U+0387 and U+00B7 [interchangeably].

-The Unicode Standard, section 7.2 Greek, paragraph Compatibility Punctuation, addresses the display and compatibility concerns:
+The Unicode Standard's explanation, in section 7.2 Greek, paragraph Compatibility Punctuation, is:

-> ISO/IEC 8859-7 and most vendor code pages for Greek simply make use of semicolon and middle dot for the punctuation in question.
-Therefore, use of U+037E and U+0387 is not necessary for interoperating with legacy Greek data, and their use is not generally encouraged for representation of Greek punctuation.
+> ISO/IEC 8859-7 and most vendor code pages for Greek simply make use of [...] middle dot for the punctuation in question.
+Therefore, use of [...]
+U+387 is not necessary for interoperating with legacy Greek data, and [its] use is not generally encouraged for representation of Greek punctuation.

-That leaves the question of punctuation vs. identifier unaddressed though.
-Theoretically a solution to this might be to add a new scalar value to Unicode and transition Greek text content to using that instead of U+0387.
-However, as far as I'm aware no one has proposed this yet.

-Since this appears to be the only such issue, it doesn't by itself seem to be sufficient reason not to use normalization.

-[may not be Unicode-specific]: https://www.unicode.org/mail-arch/unicode-ml/y2004-m04/0218.html
+According to (English) Wikipedia, U+387 is [infrequently encountered].
+And Greek Wikipedia seems to use U+387 and U+B7 [interchangeably].

 [infrequently encountered]: https://en.wikipedia.org/wiki/Interpunct#Greek
 [interchangeably]: https://el.wikipedia.org/wiki/%CE%86%CE%BD%CF%89_%CF%84%CE%B5%CE%BB%CE%B5%CE%AF%CE%B1